Monitoring your blood pressure at home is one easy way to screen for hypertension | HealthDiscovery.org

 None.

 That’s why doctors are so concerned, and why blood pressure monitoring is so important.
-Unless you’re looking for it, it’s often symptomless—that is until something more serious and costly, like a heart attack or stroke, happens.
+Unless you’re looking for it, it’s often symptomless.
+That is until something more serious and costly, like a heart attack or stroke, happens.
 That’s how hypertension earned the ominous nickname, the “silent killer.”
-Many people don’t know they’re at risk until it is too late; 1 in 3 adults are unaware they have hypertension.4
+Many people don’t know they’re at risk until it is too late.

 The good news is that hypertension is easily detectable and effectively controlled by low-cost treatments and lifestyle changes.